pvanallen/delft-ai-toolkit/docs/action.md

   * Robot - To change the sounds on the robot, Use FTP or mount the RPi as a server, and replace any of the UserSound#.wav files with your own.
     * FTP
       * In your FTP program (e.g. CyberDuck) connect to the RPi
-      * Type in the the IP address
+      * Type in the IP address
-      * Put in the RPi login: pi, adventures
+      * Put in the RPi login user:pi, password:adventures
       * Navigate to *delft-ai-toolkit>audio>ui_sounds* and replace the files
     * Mount the RPi as a server (Mac)
       * In the Finder, select Go>Connect to server…
       * Type in the IP address of your RPi in the following way: smb://10.4.17.93
-      * Press Connect, and put in the RPi login: pi, adventures
+      * Press Connect, and put in the RPi login user:pi, password:adventures
       * You will then see the RPi appear in your servers in the left side of the Finder
       * Navigate to *delft-ai-toolkit>audio>ui_sounds* and replace the files

 ### Analogin - Starts or stops values from an analog input sensor
 * *Action* - Start tells the virtual or physical device to start or stop sending values.
-* *Port* - Specifies the port the sensor is connected to.
+* *Port* - Specifies the robot hardware port the sensor is connected to (1-8).
-  * It is possible to have the robot send more than one sensor at a time.
-Plug your sensors into one of the six analog inputs on the Adafruit Crikit Hat (the ultrasonic distance sensor is normally plugged into input 0)
+  * It is possible to have the robot send more than one sensor data at a time.
+Plug your sensors into one of the six analog inputs on the Adafruit Crikit Hat (the ultrasonic distance sensor is normally plugged into input 1)
 * *Interval* - Milliseconds of delay between each sensor value sent.
 E.g. 50ms means that values will be sent 20 times per second

 ### Touch - Starts or stops values from a touch input sensor